samuel-emrys/python-virtualenv/README.md

             ])

     def generate(self):
-        py = self.python_requires["pyvenv"].module.CMakePythonEnvironment(self)
+        py = self.python_requires["pyvenv"].module.CMakePythonDeps(self)
         py.generate()
 ```

-Both of these examples utilise the [CMakePythonEnvironment](https://github.com/samuel-emrys/pyvenv) generator, which is shipped with the [pyvenv](https://github.com/samuel-emrys/pyvenv) python_requires package.
+Both of these examples utilise the [CMakePythonDeps](https://github.com/samuel-emrys/pyvenv) generator, which is shipped with the [pyvenv](https://github.com/samuel-emrys/pyvenv) python_requires package.
 This will generate CMake targets for the executables installed into this virtual environment.

 A working exemplar recipe can be found in [`sphinx-consumer`](https://github.com/samuel-emrys/sphinx-consumer).